-- Complete 90% of infectious disease consultation requests made by DPHS within a 24 hour time period. - Complete 100% of high-priority infectious disease consultation requests made by DPHS within one hour. - Participate in 90% of the DPHS Incident Management Team drills. - Participate in 100% of actual DPHS infectious disease-related Incident Management Team activations. - Participate in 75% of Outbreak Team meetings. - Participate in 75% of HIV Medical Advisory Board meetings. - Participate in 75% of Healthcare-Associated Infections Technical Advisory Workgroup Meetings. - Participate in 75% of Healthcare-Associated Infections Antimicrobial Resistance Advisory Workgroup meetings.
+- Completes 90% of infectious disease consultation requests made by the Department within a 24 hour time period. - Completes 100% of high-priority infectious disease consultation requests made by the Department within one hour. - Participates in 90% of the Department's Incident Management Team drills. - Participates in 100% of actual DPHS infectious disease-related Incident Management Team activations. - Participates in 75% of the Outbreak Team meetings: - Participates in 75% of the HIV Medical Advisory Board meetings. - Participates in 75% of the Healthcare-Associated Infections Technical Advisory Workgroup Meetings. - Participates in 75% of the Healthcare-Associated Infections Antimicrobial Resistance Advisory Workgroup meetings.